Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature: Introduction

-With various extra efforts (some of which are mentioned above), the proof of our theorems follows the lines of Brendle \cite{B19} and Chen-Tang-Zhu \cite{CTZ}.
-The main tool is Ricci flow with surgery on compact orbifolds of dimension $n\geq 12$ with isolated singularities and with positive isotropic curvature.
-As in \cite{H97}, \cite{BBB+}, \cite{BBM}, \cite{Hu13} and \cite{Hu15}, we do surgery when the maximal scalar curvature $R_{max}$ reaches certain threshold before the curvature blows up.
+As mentioned above, our main tool is Ricci flow with surgery on compact orbifolds of dimension $n\geq 12$ with isolated singularities and with positive isotropic curvature.
+One of the key ingredients of the construction of the Ricci flow with surgery is Brendle's curvature pinching estimates, i.e. Corollary 1.3 in \cite{B19}, which also holds true in the orbifold case.
+As in \cite{H97}, \cite{BBB+}, \cite{BBM}, \cite{Hu13} and \cite{Hu15}, we do surgery when the maximal scalar curvature $R_{\max}$ reaches certain threshold before the curvature blows up.
 (Of course in the compact case one can also do surgery exactly when the curvature blows up as in \cite{P2}, \cite{B19} and \cite{CTZ}, but it seems that the surgery procedure in \cite{H97} and \cite{BBB+} is more easily adapted to the noncompact case, so we prefer to adopt the surgery procedure in \cite{H97} and \cite{BBB+} for the future.)

-One of the key ingredients of the construction of the Ricci flow with surgery is Brendle's curvature pinching estimates, i.e. Corollary 1.3 in \cite{B19}, which also holds true in the orbifold case.
+The proof of our theorems depends crucially on Brendle's work \cite{B19}, and I was also inspired by Chen-Tang-Zhu's work \cite{CTZ}, the works of Besson and his collaborators \cite{BBB+} \cite{BBM}, and the work of Kleiner-Lott \cite{KL}, etc. As mentioned above, we extensively use results and techniques from topology, for example, Cerf-Palais theorem, isotopy extension theorem and covering space technique.
+I also make great efforts to add some necessary details involved in the construction of Ricci flow with surgery on compact orbifolds, which were neglected in the previous related works.
+For examples, see the proof of Propositions \ref{prop 3.10}, \ref{prop 4.5} and \ref{gluing1}, and Lemmas \ref{gluing1.5} and \ref{lem 2.5}.